Revolutionary-Games/RevolutionaryWebApp/README.md

 folder.
-After copying and modifying them (remember to also setup the devcenter linux local account and adjust the systemd service environment variable files) you can enable and start the service `systemctl enable --now thrivedevcenter` (might need to do a daemon reload first).
-Then check that the service is up and running `systemctl status thrivedevcenter`.
+After copying and modifying them (remember to also setup the devcenter linux local account and adjust the systemd service environment variable files) you can enable and start the service `systemctl enable --now revolutionarywebapp` (might need to do a daemon reload first).
+Then check that the service is up and running `systemctl status revolutionarywebapp`.
 After it is up, you should verify nginx config and reload it.

 Before starting the server you need to migrate the database.
 To do